-- Implementations, describing path-breaking projects which seek to put into pratice particular Solutions that have been proposed and discussed within the GES Community|
+|offering a large variety of freely-accessible papers for each Challenge||containing diverse background information to which Panelists and other experts have contributed in the past||describing path-breaking projects which seek to put into practice particular Solutions that have been proposed and discussed within the GES Community|